Merovius/etcdfs/README.md

+# Unmaintained and incomplete - do not use!

 # etcdfs - Read-only FUSE filesystem to access etcd

 etcdfs lets you mount a subdirectory of an etcd cluster via FUSE.
 It only